Bifenthrin: Carcinogenicity

-The U.S. EPA classified bifenthrin as a Category C, possible human carcinogen.
+The U.S. EPA classified bifenthrin as a Category C possible human carcinogen.
 This rating is based on an increased rate of urinary bladder tumors in mice, adenoma and adenocarcinoma of the liver in male mice, and bronchoalveolar adenomas and adenocarcinomas of the lung in some female mice.

-Potential for neurotoxicity
+Neurotoxicity

 Bifenthrin can be absorbed by humans either by skin contact or ingestion.
 Skin contact is not toxic, causing only a slight tingling sensation at the point of contact.
 Ingestion in concentrations below 10^{−4} M is not toxic.
 However, commercially available bifenthrin products formulated for household use (such as Ortho Home Defense Max, sold as a liquid pump spray), can induce toxic effects due to other chemicals added to improve the sustainability of bifenthrin or are toxic on their own.
 Symptoms of excessive exposure are nausea, headaches, hypersensitivity for touch and sound, and irritation of the skin and the eyes.

 Regulation

 The EPA monitors and regulates the use of pesticides in the United States.
 Because of its high toxicity to aquatic organisms, bifenthrin is classified as a restricted-use pesticide, meaning it may only be sold to certified pesticide applicators.
 However, the EPA allows lower concentrations of bifenthrin to be sold to the general public.

 Bifenthrin has been approved for use against the Rasberry crazy ant in the Houston, Texas, area, under a special "crisis exemption" from the Texas Department of Agriculture and the EPA.
 The chemical is only approved for use in Texas counties experiencing "confirmed infestations" of the newly imported, invasive ant species.

 The EPA has classified bifenthrin as a class C carcinogen, a possible human carcinogen based on a test with mice, which showed increased development of certain tumors.

 An acute and chronic reference dose (RfD) for bifenthrin has been established, based on animal studies.
 The reference dose resembles the estimated quantity of a chemical which a person could be exposed to every day (or a one-time exposure for the acute RfD) without any appreciable risk of adverse health effects.
 The acute reference dose (RfD) for bifenthrin is 0.328 mg/kg bodyweight/day.

 The chronic reference dose (RfD) for bifenthrin is 0.013 mg/kg bodyweight/day.

 Bifenthrin was included in a biocide ban proposed by the Swedish Chemicals Agency, because of its carcinogenic effect.
 This was approved by the European Parliament in 2009.

-Pesticides containing bifenthrin were withdrawn from use in the European Union.
-They have since been reinstated.
+At that time, pesticides containing bifenthrin were withdrawn from use in the European Union.
+They have since been reinstated in 2012.

 Bifenthrin is banned for agricultural use in European union countries since July 2019 but is still approved for the preservation of chopped wood.